 - text the text to show for the prompt. - default the default value to use if no input happens.
-If this is not given it will prompt until it's aborted.

-- hide_input if this is set to true then the input value will be hidden. - confirmation prompt asks for confirmation for the value. - type the type to use to check the value against. - value_proc if this parameter is provided it's a function that is invoked instead of the type conversion to convert a value. - prompt suffix a suffix that should be added to the prompt. - show_default shows or hides the default value in the prompt.
+If this is not given it will prompt until it's aborted. - hide_input if this is set to true then the input value will be hidden. - confirmation_prompt asks for confirmation for the value. - type the type to use to check the value against. - value_proc if this parameter is provided it's a function that is invoked instead of the type conversion to convert a value. - prompt_suffix a suffix that should be added to the prompt. - show_default shows or hides the default value in the prompt. - err if set to true the file defaults to stderr instead of stdout, the same as with echo. - click.confirm(text, default=False, abort=False, prompt_suffix=': ', show_default=True, err=False) Prompts for confirmation (yes/no question).

-'''

-click.confirm(text, default=False, abort=False, prompt_suffix=': ', show_default=True')

-Prompts for confirmation (yes/no question).

-'''